 As noted in Section 1-3 above, the Town also acquired 40 acres of open space south of Hospital Road from DCAMM in 2014.
 These areas are depicted as Parcel B on the map below and known locally as the South Field and the Sledding Hill.
-Parcel B is located immediately next to McCarthy Park, a public park owned by the Town and operated by the Medfield Parks & Recreation Department, and includes popular soccer, softball and lacrosse fields.
+Parcel B is located immediately next to McCarthy Park, a public park owned by the Town and operated by the Medfield Parks & Recreation Department, and includes popular soccer, baseball, softball, and lacrosse fields.

-The remainder of the former MSH site shown below -- Parcels A-1, A-2, C, D, E and F, represented in yellow -- totals approximately 106 acres and is still owned and maintained by various agencies of the Commonwealth.
-Several of these parcels are maintained as agricultural, conservation and recreation land, and are publicly accessible.
-Parcel E is the site of the cemetery for deceased residents of the former Medfield State Hospital.
+The remainder of the former MSH site represented in yellow below totals approximately 106 acres and is still owned and maintained by various agencies of the Commonwealth.
+Several of these parcels are maintained as agricultural, conservation, or recreation land and are publicly accessible.
+Parcel E is the site of the cemetery for deceased residents of the former MSH.